Regular Sunday Services during Fall & Spring term:

 Music at ECC

 We have been blessed with a long line of superb organists, the glorious acoustics of Anabel Taylor Hall Chapel, and many talented student musicians.

 Our organist is Anna Steppler, a graduate student in organ studies here at Cornell.
 She began playing the organ on being awarded the Nicholas Maines Organ Scholarship to St Jude on the Hill, the large Parish Church of Hampstead Garden Suburb in North London, gaining her ARCO (Associateship of the Royal College of Organists in the UK) three years later.
 She holds a first class degree in Music from Oxford University, where she was Organ Scholar of Merton College from 2010-13.
 During her time at Merton, Anna studied the organ with William Whitehead.
 In addition to playing for evensong three times a week in Merton’s 13th Century Chapel, she accompanied the choir in many concerts and recordings, including the choir’s first live evensong broadcast for BBC Radio 3 and on tour in various venues around the UK and abroad.

 ingers.
 Our schola (choir) is a fluid group made up mostly of undergrads and graduate students who lead the congregation in singing hymns, offer weekly choral anthems, and provide music for special services.
 Singers are welcome to join the schola at any time.

 Sunday Night Dinner

-Immediately following our worship service, we gather for dinner, either in the ECC lounge or, on special occasions, in the lovely founders room.
+Immediately following our worship service, we gather for dinner in the lovely Founders Room.
 This is a relaxed gathering ideal for making new friends, catching up with folks we’ve not seen all week, and for faculty, students, and others to develop friendships and relationships outside the pressures of classwork.
 We love to feast–often with home cooked meals.
 We have festive meals around the holidays, at graduation, on high holy days, and sometimes just for fun.